lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/ngc_containers.md

 !!! note
     Almost all NGC containers can work with a single GPU.

-To use NGC containers it is necessary to understand the main Singularity commands.
+To use NGC containers, it is necessary to understand the main Singularity commands.

 If you are not familiar with singularity syntax please find the information on the [official page](https://sylabs.io/guides/3.0/user-guide/quick_start.html#interact-with-images).